vrugtehagel/stateify/README.md

 console.log(data.preferences == null) // false
 console.log(data.preferences.is(null)) // true
 ```
-Most of the time, you don't have to worry about any of this because state variables act like they _are_ the value they hold in nearly all cases.
+Most of the time, you don't have to worry about any of this because state variables act like they _are_ the value they hold.

+One limitation I should explicitly mention are boolean expression.
+Be careful with these; e.g. even if `foo` is a state variable with the value `false`, `''`, `0`, or `null`, `!foo` will be `false` since `foo` is a proxy, and using that proxy in a boolean expression does not trigger type coercion.
+This includes operators like `&&` and `||`.

-The proxies do make looking at values in the console a bit more difficult - the fact that they're proxies means you don't get any autocomplete and just logging e.g. `data.favoriteNumber` will log something like `Proxy {}` (though you can use [`.get()`](#special-methods-get) to read its underlying value).
+Additionally, the proxies do make looking at values in the console a bit more difficult - the fact that they're proxies means you don't get any autocomplete and just logging e.g. `data.favoriteNumber` will log something like `Proxy {}` (though you can use [`.get()`](#special-methods-get) to read its underlying value).

 <a name="composed-state-variables"></a>